egreblo/flocking-simulation/README.md

 ## 🚀 How to Run

 1. Download the project
+2. Unzip the built files
+3. Download *unityplayer.dll* file using [this](https://iosninja.io/dll/download/unityplayer-dll) link
+4. Place the file into the folder
-2. Open the .exe file
+5. Open the .exe file

 ## 📚 References